ozwaldorf/ic_git_mirror/README.md

 Mirror git repos onto IC asset cansiters!
 The asset canister will become a self contained git host, providing read only copies of the repositories.

+With git, we can pull a bare repository definition, and update the info to be enough for a simple http server.
+With this, we can pack up a given repo, upload it to an asset canister, and serve the repository from the IC.
+This project defines a template you can deploy to the IC and upload your own dumb-http repositories.

 # Mainnet example

 [https://34a4i-5iaaa-aaaah-abqwq-cai.raw.ic0.app/](https://34a4i-5iaaa-aaaah-abqwq-cai.raw.ic0.app/)